SecondSonConsulting/Renew/README.md

 ## Installation Details
 Renew consists of a single shell script, typically installed to </usr/local/renew.sh>
 An optional LaunchAgent is also provided, it will call the script every 30 minutes at :15 and :45 If you use our provided LaunchAgent, you  may want to also provide a Managed Background Items MDM payload to prevent the user from turing off the Login Item in macOS 13+.
 The Label to enforce is:
     com.secondsonconsulting.renew
 A mobileconfig file is also required in order to dictate the user experience and script behavior.
 If you plan to use the "Notifications" options you may also wish to deliver a Notifications Profile via MDM to ensure the user gets the Notification Center events.
+Renew will generate its own configuration plist files located at:
+    ~/Library/Preferences/com.secondsonconsulting.renew.plist
+This plist can be deleted at any time to reset the user deferral counts without adversely impacting how Renew works.
+**Renew should always be invoked as a currently logged in user, NOT as root.**
+Installing the PKG file requires administrator access to set permissions on the script and to create the Global Launch Agent.

 **A PKG installer that places the script and the LaunchAgent may also be provided, however at this time it will not be a signed package**